mtdrake/LeetSRS/README.md

 ## Installation

-1. Download the latest release from the Chrome Web Store (coming soon)
+1. Download the latest release from the [Chrome Web Store](https://chromewebstore.google.com/detail/odgfcigkohoimpeeooifjdglncggkgko?utm_source=item-share-cb)
 2. Or build from source and load as an unpacked extension

 ## License